MiloLug/c-scratch/docs/project_structure.md

     ```

 - `/scripts.h` - includes all the scripts and some headers for them, so they can be initialized.
-- `/sprites.h` - includes all the sprites for initialization.
+- `/sprites.h` - includes all the sprites (and the backdrop) for initialization.

 ### `/runtime`